silverstripeltd/silverstripe-search-sdk/README.md

 The [silverstripe/silverstripe-discoverer-search-ui](https://github.com/silverstripe/silverstripe-discoverer-search-ui) package contains a base Search Page Type, Controller and Templates that work with the [discoverer](https://github.com/silverstripeltd/silverstripe-discoverer) and [forager](https://github.com/silverstripeltd/silverstripe-forager) modules.
 You can use the CMS to add the new Page Type to get up and running quickly.

 To customise the look and feel of your search page then check out the [silverstripe/silverstripe-discoverer-search-ui](https://github.com/silverstripe/silverstripe-discoverer-search-ui) docs.
 If you would like to add filters or other advance query options then head over to the [discoverer](https://github.com/silverstripeltd/silverstripe-discoverer) module.

+### Querying

+The [silverstripe/silverstripe-discoverer](https://github.com/silverstripeltd/silverstripe-discoverer) module contains provider-agnostic interfaces for performing search queries, including filtering and faceting.
+The [silverstripe/silverstripe-discoverer-bifrost](https://github.com/silverstripeltd/silverstripe-discoverer-bifrost) contains Silverstripe Search specific implementation to connect you with our Bifröst API.

+Refer to the [silverstripe/silverstripe-discoverer docs](https://github.com/silverstripeltd/silverstripe-discoverer) for more information on its use.

+## 🛼 Roll-your-own installation

+If you want to dial in your installation you can manually add the packages above to your composer.json.
+For example, if you only need the query module to integrate with your existing page types you could just install the [silverstripe/silverstripe-discoverer](https://github.com/silverstripeltd/silverstripe-discoverer) module and the bifrost dependency: `composer require silverstripe/silverstripe-discoverer silverstripe/silverstripe-discoverer-bifrost`